 This gorgeous national park in the southern Chilean region of Patagonia is a natural haven for flora and fauna.

 Don’t be alarmed if you spot an enormous flying creature resembling a miniature dragon during your visit to this park.
-Chances are you’ve just spotted the beautiful Andean condor, which has the largest wingspan of any land bird on the planet.
+Chances are you’ve just spotted the beautiful Andean Condor, which has the largest wingspan of any land bird on the planet.

 If you see a large group of strange-looking furry creatures strolling across a deserted plain, congratulations—you’ve just stumbled across a herd of guanaco.
-The guanaco is a particularly interesting-looking mammal, related to the llama and native to South America.
+The guanaco is a particularly interesting-looking animal, related to the llama and native to South America.
 It also runs at an incredible speed!

 The isolated Valdés Peninsula in Argentina is another wildlife hotspot, particularly great for marine creature sightings.
 November is the perfect time of year to get a view of both the whales and penguins the area is known for, so plan accordingly if you’re hoping to do some sighting.
+You’re also bound to see many other animals on this peninsula of nature.

 But evidently not all whales prefer quiet waters.
-On the other side of the peninsula, in the open Atlantic, watch for orcas; sometimes they swim quite close to the shore!
+On the other side of the peninsula, in the open Atlantic, watch out for orcas; sometimes they swim quite close to the shore!
 The freedom of these powerful creatures is truly a beautiful sight.

 For all those planning to visit Patagonia, we highly recommend traveling during a time when you’re more likely to see some of the region’s incredibly distinct wildlife.
 You won’t soon forget the experiences you had with the five most famous animals in Patagonia.